natbibi/gossip-girl-xoxo/README.md

 # Technologies
 - HTML, CSS, JavaScript
-- DevDependencies: Express, Jest, Cors, Watchify, Concurrently, Bundler for CSS(?), Bootstrap SASS dependencies
+- DevDependencies: Express, Jest, Cors, Watchify, Concurrently, Giphy SDK, Bundler for CSS(?)

 # Process
 1. Start by planning out a plan!!!
 Use of GitHub Projects to set up a Kanban board and a 'Source of Truth' shared document on Google Docs.